kibitzr/kibitzr/docs/telegram.rst

 That's why, you have to save chat id explicitly.
 Kibitzr will send messages to chat, where first message was sent to bot (like `filial imprinting`_).

+Telegram has a `maximum message length of 4096 utf-8 characters`_.
+Telegram Notifier will check this for you and split the message in to multiple messages of 4096 characters each.
+This mechanism is a fail-safe to deliver your message even when it's over the limit.
+When planning on often sending larger message consider using option ``split-on``.
+Messages doesn't necessarely get delivered, by the telegram network, in the same order that they are sent because of it async nature.

 Example of ``kibitzr-creds.yml`` file: